Dhunge dhara: History

 In Iku Hiti of Patan, water from the spouts is collected in an 80,000 litres storage tank.
 From there it is distributed to the surrounding communities by Kathmandu Upatyaka Khanepani Limited (KUKL), the company dedicated to supplying drinking water in the Kathmandu Valley, in the same way water from regular sources is distributed.

-In 2019 a survey by the Kathmandu Valley Water Supply Management Board (KVWSMB) found a total of 573 dhunge dharas on record in the ten municipalities of the Kathmandu Valley.
-479 of these were recovered, 52 turned out to be destroyed and 42 could not be found.
-More than half of the dhunge dharas were dry.
+In 2019, a survey by the Kathmandu Valley Water Supply Management Board (KVWSMB) found a total of 573 dhunge dharas on record in the ten municipalities of the Kathmandu Valley.
+94 of these dhunge dharas were lost entirely.
+Of the remaining 479 dhunge dharas, 224 produced water to varying degrees, totalling 2,433,348 litres of water per day at the time of the survey.

-In March 2021 a start was made by the Department of Mines and Geology with using Ground Penetrating Radar (GPR) to track down lost dhunge dharas.
+In March 2021, a start was made by the Department of Mines and Geology with using Ground-penetrating radar (GPR) to track down lost dhunge dharas.

-In March 2022 the dhunge dharas of Kathmandu valley were placed on the 2022 World Monuments Watch by the World Monuments Fund (WMF), an organisation dedicated to raising awareness of culturally important places in the world and supporting the people who care for them.
+In March 2022, the dhunge dharas of Kathmandu valley were placed on the 2022 World Monuments Watch by the World Monuments Fund (WMF), an organisation dedicated to raising awareness of culturally important places in the world and supporting the people who care for them.

-The spouts
+Basic architecture

+Spouts

 Dhunge dhara literally means stone spout, but some dhunge dharas are made from other materials like brass, copper, gold and wood.

-Most of the spouts have the shape of the mythical makara (also called hitimanga).
+Most of spouts are in the shape of the mythical makara (also called hitimanga).
 This is a creature with the snout of a crocodile, the trunk of an elephant, tusks and ears of a wild boar and the tail of a peacock.
 Hitimangas are ubiquitous in Nepal, not only on hitis, but also on vajras (ritual weapons), toranas (traditional door and window ornaments) and other architectural elements.

-Basic architecture of a dhunge dhara
+The body of the makara forms an open channel, with a removable cover.
+The sides of the makara as well as the cover are usually decorated with sculptures of water related symbols and creatures.
+Often one or more other creatures emerge from the mouth of the makara in a telescopic sequence, for instance a goat, a ram or a bull, out of whose mouth the water eventually flows.